absalomedia/grav-theme-future/README.md

 * Styling for all basic page elements
 * Styling for various modules
 * Cross browser compatible
+* Dynamic avatar images based on author
 * Sharing buttons for Facebook and Twitter with share count.

 # Installation

 Installing the Future theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.

-A skeleton is being developed in due course.
+# Dynamic avatars

+Dynamic avatar images for each author must be placed inside the `/your/site/grav/user/themes/future/images` directory as JPG.
+Each avatar image should be a lowercase version of the author. i.e. Fred Bloggs becomes fred-bloggs.jpg

 ## GPM Installation (Preferred)